snuids/nyx/README.md

 **NYX is split in 3 parts:**

 * NYX_UI (https://github.com/snuids/nyx_ui) the web interface.
-You can add your specific interfaces in there to increase the End User Experience. -&gt; link vers GITHUB
+You can add your specific interfaces in there to increase the End User Experience.
-* NYX_REST (https://github.com/snuids/nyx_rest)  the REST API where you can add your specific functions to interact with the both Databases. -&gt; link vers GITHUB
+* NYX_REST (https://github.com/snuids/nyx_rest)  the REST API where you can add your specific functions to interact with the both Databases.
 * NYX_CONTAINERS (https://github.com/snuids/nyx_containers) where you can ship your containers to insert, clean and process your Data.